-Figure 11: Parallel Efficiency of Random Forests

-Figure 11: Parallel Efficiency of Random Forests.
-Shows the parallel efficiency of the RF SDM on datasets with different numbers of training examples.
+Figure 11: This figure shows the parallel efficiency of the RF SDM on datasets with different numbers of training examples.
 Parallel efficiency is calculated by dividing the ratio of the runtime on multiple cores to the runtime on a single core by the number of cores used.
-Efficiency may be interpreted as the marginal return gained by provisioning additional cores for running the algorithm.
-The perfect efficiency line is shown, though according to Amdahl (1967), this is impossible to achieve under real circumstances.
+Efficiency can be interpreted as the marginal return gained by provisioning additional cores for running the algorithm.
+Higher efficiencies are obtained for larger training datasets, but efficiency decreases as the numbers of cores increase.
+The perfect efficiency line is shown, although this is impossible to achieve under real circumstances (Amdahl, 1967).

-Figure 12: Mean Configuration Distance from Optimal

-Figure 12: Mean Configuration Distance from Optimal.
-Shows the mean distance of each hardware configuration from the origin over all SDMs when each configuration’s distance to the origin was averaged over each SDM.
-Green indicated closer to the optimal for all SDMs, while orange suggests further from optimal.
-MARS was omitted from the figure, due to its potentially misleading sampling and dependence on memory.
-The large green area between two and four cores is likely strongly controlled by GAMs lack of dependence on memory.
+Figure 12: This figure shows the mean distance of each hardware configuration from the origin over the GBM-BRT, GAM, and RF SDMs, in which distance is calculated as XX. when each configuration’s distance to the origin was averaged over each SDM.
+Green indicates lower distances and hardware configurations that are closer to optimal for these SDMs, while orange indicates larger distances and hardware configurations that are further from optimal.
+MARS was omitted from this analysis, due to its potentially misleading sampling and dependence on memory.
+The large green area between two and four cores is likely strongly influenced by the lack of dependence of GAMs on memory.
 Note the large portion of the space far from the origin.
-Remember that uncertainty is considered in the analysis.

 Tables

 Table 1: Performance Model Evaluation Statistics

+Table 1: Performance model evaluation statistics.
+Training denotes the number of training data points in the accuracy-maximixing SDM configuration used to fit the the performance model.
+Testing represents the number of data points that reserved for evaluation of the performance model fitting, approximately equal to 20% of the total dataset.
+MSE is the mean squared prediction error of the performance model. r2 is the coefficient of determination between observed and predicted values, and is interpreted as fraction of explained variance.
+Posterior SD is the mean standard deviation of the prediction posteriors, measured in log-seconds.